AndyM2013/twitter_distributed_source_kafka/README.md

-# Disctributed Twitter Data Using Kafka
+# Distributed Twitter Data Using Kafka

 This project is about using Kafka to build a pipeline to ingest data from Twitter in real-time and sinks to PostgreSQL.
 These data can be used for a variety of interesting things.
 I will make updates in the future.